nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Expected: Similar to previous.

 1. Marking one assignment as done while some assignments are being shown
    1. Prerequisites: List some assignments using the `list x` command (where x is number of days from current date and time such that only some assignments are shown).
 Multiple assignments in the list.
-No assignments mark as done.
+No assignments marked as done.

    1. Test case: `done 1` <br>
       Expected: Similar to `done 1` test case when all assignments are shown.
-Assignment list will be refreshed to show all assignments.

    1. Test case: `done 0` <br>
       Expected: Similar to `done 0` test case when all assignments are shown.